 - Implemented and maintained the bug tracking system to replace spreadsheet documents which were previously used for this purpose.
 Ad-hoc reports for the system contributed to a substantial reduction in cost per defect.

-- Developed automated test scripts for load and functional testing of the software using TestComplete native scripting and the available SDK.
+- Developed automated test suites for load and functional testing of the software using TestComplete native scripting and available SDK.